You can make white chocolate from scratch – at home, in your microwave, with no special tools (not even a candy thermometer).

 Below, you’ll find my recipe for orange ginger white chocolate discs.
 I based it on the white chocolate recipe from Hannah at BitterSweet.

-I also include tips for creating your own flavors or for making a basic vanilla white chocolate.
+I also include tips for creating your own flavors or for making a basic vanilla version.

 UPDATE 12/1/15: Many readers have had problems with this recipe.
 Although it worked for me, it is definitely not guaranteed to work.
 Try it at your own risk.
 Troubleshooting this recipe is on my long to-do list and if I can figure out where the problem is, I will give another update and change the recipe where needed.